CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   route-export     Route export
   rib-filter       Specifies filtering policies to apply prior to route
                    install into the zebra RIB
   enable           Turn the feature 'on' or 'off'.
-The default is 'on'.  -h, --help       Show help.## nv set vrf <vrf-id> router bgp address-family ipv4-unicast redistribute
+The default is 'on'.

+## nv set vrf <vrf-id> router bgp address-family ipv4-unicast redistribute

 ### Usage